Are there really many different types of orgasm? Why YES there are!

 Oh the wonderful clitoris!
 Orgasmically speaking the clitoral orgasm is the most common type of orgasm women experience.
 It is also typically the easiest type of orgasm for women to experience as well.

-This could be due to the anatomical structure itself as containing many nerve fibers as well as the location of the clitoris on the external parts of the woman’s genitals which makes it easily accessible (no penetration required!).
+This could be due to the anatomical structure itself as containing many nerve fibers as well as the location of the clitoris on the external parts of the woman’s genitals-at the top of the vulva- which makes it easily accessible (no penetration required!).

 Due to the various parts of the clitoris that penetrate into the deeper regions of the genitals, some experts agree that a vaginal orgasm is the same as a clitoral orgasm only that they are experienced deeper in the vagina.

-A vaginal orgasm may be experienced as a throbbing or pulsing sensation deep in the vagina that may originate from the clitoris and it’s “legs” which extend beneath the tissues of the labia
+A vaginal orgasm may be experienced as a throbbing or pulsing sensation deep in the vagina that may originate from the clitoris and it’s “legs” which extend beneath the tissues of the vulva.

 First of all, the G-Spot is a real thing not some mythical "spot" that is elusive or imagined.
 What is the G-spot anyway?
 Click here to learn more about What is the G-Spot.

 A G-Spot orgasm occurs from direct and rhythmic stimulus to the G-Spot itself.
 When stimulated it often will make you feel like you have to urinate.
 Direct stimulation when a woman is not fully aroused may feel uncomfortable or even outright dis-pleasurable.